 Nobody wants to get involved in a traffic accident, but these incidents occur on a regular basis.
 If you or someone you care about has been harmed in a traffic crash that was caused by another person’s negligence, you will need to do everything you can to obtain evidence proving their liability.
 One piece of evidence could include video footage from traffic cameras.
 Unfortunately, obtaining this camera footage can be difficult.

 What Does the Law Say About Traffic Cam Footage?

 During the latest reporting year, the Florida Department of Highway Safety and Motor Vehicles says that there were more than 400,000 total traffic accidents.
 Out of these incidents, there were more than 236,000 injuries and 3,135 fatalities.

 There are plenty of traffic and red-light cameras in Florida, usually at or around intersections.
 While many jurisdictions in the state have taken these cameras down due to privacy concerns, other places have found them to be beneficial for deterring bad driving behaviors.
-However, there are no official laws in Florida that provide a method for victims of car accidents obtaining this footage.
+However, there are no official laws in Florida that provide a method for victims of car accidents to obtain this footage.

 The only way to obtain this footage is to work with an attorney who can file a subpoena with local or state government agencies to obtain the footage.
 However, local governments are not always going to respond to these requests quickly.
 This is not good in these cases, because the video storage systems typically only store footage for 24 to 72 hours.

 Why Is Traffic Cam Footage Important?

 Any video footage that shows what happened in an accident will be valuable.
 Insurance carriers will use this footage when determining liability.
 If you were injured due to another driver’s negligence and they deny they caused the incident, video footage can show definitive proof.